-The French education system can in many aspects be characterized as rather successful, but in contrast to the past, it fails to integrate and promote the weakest segments of society.
-In the 2018 Program for International Student Assessment (PISA) study, the country's results did not improve, but remained slightly above the OECD average, with France ranked 20th out of 70 countries.
-Overall spending on educational institutions amounted to 5.2% of GDP in 2016, slightly above the OECD average.
+In many aspects, the French education system can be characterized as rather successful, but in contrast to the past, it fails to integrate and promote the weakest segments of society.
+In the 2018 Program for International Student Assessment (PISA) study (the next study having been postponed to 2022), the country's results did not improve, but remained slightly above the OECD average, France ranking 20th out of 70 countries.
+Overall spending on educational institutions amounted to 5.45% of GDP in 2017, slightly above the OECD average.
 Spending at the preschool level is exemplary.
 A law adopted in 2019 makes preschool attendance mandatory for all children three years old (écoles maternelles).
 France now falls slightly below the OECD average public expenditure at the primary level.
 However, one alarming finding of the PISA assessment is that, more than in any other OECD country, individual success depends on the student's socioeconomic background.
 Secondary education is rather good but uneven, excessively costly and, in recent years, has fallen behind other OECD countries.
 Higher education is dual, with a broad range of excellent elite institutions (prestigious lycées and grandes écoles) and a large mass university system, which is poorly funded and poorly managed, and does not prepare its students well for a successful entry to the labor market.
 Spending on universities lies below the OECD average.
 More importantly, drop-out rates are dramatic: only 40% of registered students obtain a university degree.

 One major problem concerns professional training.
 The transition from education to professional training is poor.
-Organized by state schools, the system offers only a few alternative training courses in cooperation with businesses and diplomas are often not accepted by companies.
 This is a major reason for the high rates of youth unemployment in France.

-The Macron government is approaching these issues in a more open and pragmatic way by distancing itself from the powerful teaching lobby, which has traditionally co-managed the system with the government (to the main benefit of professors).
+However, some improvement has occurred thanks to the boom in training contracts (contrats d'apprentissage) which have tripled in number during the Macron presidency.
+The government has approached these issues in a more open and pragmatic way by distancing itself from the powerful teaching lobby, which has traditionally co-managed the system with the government (largely to the benefit of professors).
 Many significant measures have been taken and immediately implemented.
 First, these measures placed greater emphasis on training young people from less affluent backgrounds.
-In areas with significant social problems, the government has decided to cut the number of students per elementary school class by half immediately, reducing the maximum number of students to 12 per class.
-Second, most of the disputed reforms put in place by the Hollande-Valls government are being dismantled (for instance the "bilangues" classes have been reintroduced in secondary schools and more emphasis is put on the fundamentals).
+In areas with significant social problems, the government decided to cut the number of students per elementary school class by half immediately, reducing the maximum number of students to 12 per class.
+Second, most of the disputed reforms put in place by the previous socialist government have been dismantled (for instance, the "bi-langues" classes have been reintroduced in secondary schools).
 Third, international evaluations and rankings (such as the PISA report) have been taken into account and will likely form the basis for further changes.
-Finally, an immediate action program has been launched, mobilizing €15 billion for job training measures (targeting the long-term unemployed and young people leaving school without diploma), and a far-reaching renewal of the professional training system was passed in 2018.
 In spite of the hostility of the trade unions, the minister for education has declared that the evaluation of schools and teachers will become normal practice.
-The government has also succeeded in tackling two "sacred cows" of the education system, which every minister over the past 20 years had failed to reform: the degree obtained at the end of upper secondary eduction (baccalauréat) will become more manageable, integrating a series of successive checks and a final exam; and a new process for registering students at universities has been set up, based on both students' requests and evaluations by the universities themselves.
-This system worked well in 2019, and pushes parents, students and professors to develop strategies and make choices well before the final year of secondary school.
+The government has also succeeded in tackling two "sacred cows" of the education system: the degree obtained at the end of upper secondary education (baccalauréat) will become less complex, integrating a series of successive tests at school and a simpler final exam; and a new process for registering students at universities has been set up, based on both students' requests and evaluations by the universities themselves.
+This system has proven to work well and pushes parents, students and professors to develop strategies and make choices well before the final year of secondary school.

-Another important development took place in September 2019, following an attempt by the government to increase tuition fees for foreign students.
-The Constitutional Court declared that this measure was unconstitutional, and affirmed that education should be offered for free at all levels; however, it did state that a "modest" registration fee would be allowable.
-As of the time of writing, the level of this fee had not been set.
+Another important development took place in September 2019.
+The Constitutional Court declared that fee increases were unconstitutional, and affirmed that education should be offered for free at all levels; however, it did state that a "modest" registration fee would be allowable.